tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 > A YANG container for a list of named path constraints.
 Each named constraint is composed of a set of constraints that can be applied during path computation.
-A named path constraint can be applied to TE tunnels.
-Path constraints may also be specified directly under the TE tunnel.
-The path constraint specified under the TE tunnel take precedence over the path constraints derived from the referenced named path constraint.
+A named path constraint can be applied to TE Tunnels.
+Path constraints may also be specified directly under the TE Tunnel.
+The path constraint specified under the TE Tunnel take precedence over the path constraints derived from the referenced named path constraint.